ingvast/pdf-export/README.md

 * The draw pen cannot be an image
 * Images can have linear transformations, so the general method of setting all four corners of an image does not render correctly.
+* Spline not implemented
+* Nothing from  Shape subdialect is implemented